antoniojkim/Fast-SCNN/README.md

 The parameters that are used for training and inference are to be stored in a `params.yml` file using the YaML format.
 There are a few required parameters as well as a number of optional parameters that have default values set.
 See the [training script](https://github.com/antoniojkim/Fast-SCNN/blob/master/train.py#L40) for more details.

-### File Structure
+### Data

-One of the required parameters is the path to the dataset.
-The file structure at this path must look like the following:
+One of the required parameters is that the data is located at `./data`.
+Note, if the data is located else where, recommend creating a soft link (`ln -s`) instead of moving the data.
+The directory structure at the data path must look as follows:

 ```
-path/to/dataset
+data/
-│   class_dict.csv
+│   class_list.csv
 │
 └───train/
 │   │   ...